 No. Fannie Mae does not offer loans directly to consumers.
 Contact your mortgage company to determine if you qualify for a refinance.
-If your loan is owned by Fannie Mae, ask your mortgage company if you are eligible for the government's Home Affordable Refinance Program (HARP).
 Find mortgage company contact information in your mortgage coupon book or monthly mortgage statement.

 Contact your mortgage company as soon as you can—even if you haven't missed a payment but think you might in the near future.
 Find contact information for your mortgage company in your mortgage coupon book or monthly mortgage statement or click here to search for your mortgage company.